 What information does it provide?

-In each entry, the AMD will supply basic factual information followed by a brief historical or biographical narrative illustrating a company’s or person’s role in the art market.
+In each entry, Bloomsbury Art Markets will supply basic factual information followed by a brief historical or biographical narrative illustrating a company’s or person’s role in the art market.
 The assembled facts, names, and places will be searchable in the online database.
-They summarize central data: years, addresses, staff, specialization, etc. They also indicate principal activities through lists of major exhibitions and, where possible, regular partners or clients.
+They summarize central data: years, addresses, staff, specializations, etc. They also indicate principal activities through lists of major exhibitions and, where possible, regular partners or clients.

 Entries also aim to list all artists whose works were sold through a gallery or person.
 Selected bibliographies will facilitate further research, as will information on archival material and its whereabouts.
-By assembling this pool of data, the AMD will enable scholars to locate specific information and its sources as well as allowing for an examination of the relationships, economics, and significant trends that have shaped the art world.
+By assembling this pool of data, Bloomsbury Art Markets will enable scholars to locate specific information and its sources as well as allowing for an examination of the relationships, economics, and significant trends that have shaped the art world.